SMaxxim/descrui/README.md

 }
 ```

-* and now we can create implementation of component (maybe even in another module)
+* and now we can create implementation of component (maybe even in another module).

   First we describe structure our component:

 ```typescript